MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/h/hot-link.md

 enables information in related databases or files to be updated when information in another database or file is changed.

-Don't use to refer to a hyperlink.
+Don't use to refer to a link.

 **See also** [hyperlink](~/a-z-word-list-term-collections/h/hyperlink.md)